-3 AWARD OF COLOURS
+19.3.
+AWARD OF COLOURS

-- For an award of Half Colours a candidate must have obtained first class passes in at least 6 semester courses or their equivalent in either the penultimate year of study or first class passes in at least 6 semester courses or their equivalent in the final year of study; and obtained an aggregate of at least 70% in all the courses in the academic year for which the candidate had been registered.
+- For an award of Half Colours a candidate must have obtained first class passes in at least 6 semester courses or their equivalent in the final year of study; and obtained an aggregate of at least 70% in all the courses in the academic year for which the candidate had been registered.
 A candidate who has obtained an average of 69,5% or above will be regarded as having met the 70% standard. - For an award Colours a candidate must have been awarded the LLB degree with distinction.

-4 AWARD OF HONOURS
+19.4.
+AWARD OF HONOURS